-Here are examples of exceptions that you or your doctor or another prescriber can ask us to make:
+Here are examples of exceptions that you or your doctor, or another prescriber can ask us to make:

-- 1. Covering a Part D drug that is not on our Drug List. - If we agree to make an exception and cover a drug that is not on the Drug List,

-- Community First Medicare Advantage with Part D Standard Plan (HMO) members will need to pay the cost-sharing amount that applies to drugs in Tier 4 (30% coinsurance). - Community First Medicare Advantage D-SNP Standard Plan (HMO-DSNP) members will need to pay the cost-sharing amount that applies to all the drugs in our plan (25% coinsurance). - You cannot ask for an exception to the copay or coinsurance amount we require you to pay for the drug. - 2.
+- 1. Covering a Part D drug that is not on our Drug List. - If we agree to make an exception and cover a drug that is not on the Drug List, Community First Medicare Advantage D-SNP Members will need to pay the costsharing amount that applies to all the drugs in our plan (25% coinsurance). - You cannot ask for an exception to the copay or coinsurance amount we require you to pay for the drug. - 2.
 Removing a restriction on our coverage.
-There are extra rules or restrictions that apply to certain drugs on our Drug List (for more information, go to Chapter 5). - The extra rules and restrictions on coverage for certain drugs include: - Getting plan approval before we will agree to cover the drug for you.
-(This is sometimes called "prior authorization.") - Being required to try a different drug first before we will agree to cover the drug you are asking for.
-(This is sometimes called "step therapy.") - o Quantity limits.
+There are extra rules or restrictions that apply to certain drugs on our Drug List (for more information, go to Chapter 5). - The extra rules and restrictions on coverage for certain drugs include: - Being required to use the generic version of a drug instead of the brand name drug. - Getting plan approval before we will agree to cover the drug for you.
+(This is sometimes called "prior authorization.") - o Being required to try a different drug first before we will agree to cover the drug you are asking for.
+(This is sometimes called "step therapy.") - Quantity limits.
 For some drugs, we limit the amount of the drug you can have. - If we agree to make an exception and waive a restriction for you, you can still ask for an exception to the copay amount we require you to pay for the drug.